 - Click the Recover button and tell Disk Drill where it should recover the selected files.

-You can use Disk Drill to recover permanently deleted files (Shift deleted) from most types of storage devices supported by Windows 11, but it works best with traditional spinning drives and flash-based storage devices that don’t take advantage of the TRIM command to improve performance by reclaiming data blocks that are no longer in use.
+You can use Disk Drill to recover permanently deleted files such as Shift deleted from most types of storage devices supported by Windows 11, but it works best with traditional spinning drives and flash-based storage devices that don’t take advantage of the TRIM command to improve performance by reclaiming data blocks that are no longer in use.

 fsutil behavior query DisableDeleteNotify